 5. Can the massage research be applied to hands-on work?

-You might have read something about researchers using fruit flies to understand how genetics, behavior, and certain diseases work.
-Back in the late 1970s to early 1980s, Dr. Christiane Nüsslein-Vollhard, who is a biologist, made some discoveries about how fruit flies grow and develop with her colleagues Dr. Eric Wieschaus and Dr. Edward B. Lewis.
-She had no idea that their research on Drosophilas could end up being one of the main staple animals that many biomedical research use in the next three decades.
+In the late 1970s to early 1980s, biologist Christiane Nüsslein-Vollhard made some discoveries about how fruit flies grow and develop with her colleagues Dr. Eric Wieschaus and Dr. Edward B. Lewis.
+She had no idea that their research on fruit flies could end up being one of the main staple animals that many biomedical research use in the next three decades.

 What they did was basic science — research done for the sake of understanding a specific phenomenon with no or little consideration for its real-life applications.

-What came after was translational science, using fruit flies for a variety of scientific disciplines, including evolutionary biology and behaviorial genetics that could identify certain genes that increase the likelihood for humans to get a certain disease.
+What came after was translational science, using fruit flies for a variety of scientific disciplines, including evolutionary biology and behaviorial genetics that could identify certain genes that contribute to human diseases.

-But in manual therapy research, we should be careful about extrapolating basic research to our hands-on practice since the researchers may not often have practicality of their work in mind.
+But in manual therapy research, Dr. Neil O’Connell—a physiotherapy researcher at Brunel University—said that clinicians should should be careful about extrapolating basic research to hands-on practice since the researchers may not often have practicality of their work in mind.

-Conversely, sometimes translational research in manual therapy don’t consider basic science and may come up with false positives.
+Conversely, sometimes translational research in manual therapy don’t consider basic science and may come up with false positives, he added.

-“There is a tendency to not scrutinize basic mechanisms of research through the same critical lens that we do clinical trials,” Dr. Neil O’Connell explained, who is a physiotherapy researcher at Brunel University.
+“There is a tendency to not scrutinize basic mechanisms of research through the same critical lens that we do clinical trials,” O’Connell said.
 “But this is a mistake as the field is troubled by small sample sizes and avoidable biases that are not controlled.”

-O’Connell cited a study in 2011 that finds sticking needles in certain parts of the forearm can change how the brain perceives pain.
-However, such changes does not mean the interventions “work.”
+O’Connell cited a 2011 acupuncture study that finds sticking needles in certain parts of the forearm can change how the brain perceives pain.
+However, such changes does not mean the interventions work.

 “It is not that the data in this study tells us nothing important.
 It adds to an existing body of data regarding how sensory input is cortically processed.
 But as a study of therapeutic mechanisms, it attributes possible mechanisms to an effect that the best evidence tells us does not exist.”